steqeq/0000/docs/how-to/fine-tuning-llms/triton-kernel-performance-optimization.rst

   c. ``python kernel.py | | grep "triton_gpu.shared = " | tail -n 1``

   d.
-Look for something like ``triton_gpu.shared = 65536``.
-It means 65536 bytes LDS is allocated for the kernel.
+You should see something like ``triton_gpu.shared = 65536``, indicating 65536 bytes of LDS are allocated for the
+     kernel.

-3. Get number of waves per workgroup following the steps (say you got nW)
+3. Get number of waves per workgroup using the following steps (say you got nW)

   a. ``export MLIR_ENABLE_DUMP=1``